As a leader, have you ever stopped to think about what you believe about those that you lead?

 In fact, scripture is clear that we have a Heavenly Father that loves us so faithfully that He will address issues in our life that get in the way of our relationship with Him.
 He will address issues that hinder us from being who He created us to be.

-And one of the most important things I can do as a leader is to align myself with that work so those that I lead grow and become more of who God created them to be.
+And one of the most important things I can do as a leader is to join in that work.
+I can choose to align myself with God’s work so those that I lead grow and become more of who God created them to be.

 “Deep down, what do I believe about this person?”